-10.3 Interactions for sending an iSCSI PDU
+10.3.
+Interactions for Sending an iSCSI PDU

-This section discusses the interactions model for sending each of the iSCSI PDUs defined in [RFC3720].
-A Connection_Handle (see section 5.3) is assumed to qualify each of these interactions so that the Datamover layer can route it to the appropriate Transport Connection.
+This section discusses the model of interactions for sending each of the iSCSI PDUs defined in [RFC3720].
+A Connection_Handle (see Section 5.3) is assumed to qualify each of these interactions so that the Datamover layer can route it to the appropriate Transport Connection.
 The qualifying Connection_Handle is not explicitly listed in the subsequent sections.

-Note that the defined list of input qualifiers represents the semantically required set for the Datamover layer to consider in implementing the Primitive in each interaction described in this section (see section 5.4 for an elaboration).
+Note that the defined list of input qualifiers represents the semantically required set for the Datamover layer to consider in implementing the Primitive in each interaction described in this section (see Section 5.4 for an elaboration).
 Implementations may choose to deduce the qualifiers in ways that are optimized for the implementation specifics.
 Two examples of this are:

-- 1. For SCSI Command (section 10.3.1), deducing the ImmediateDataSize input qualifier from the DataSegmentLength field of the SCSI Command PDU. - 2.
-For SCSI Data-Out (section 10.3.5.1), deducing the DataDescriptorOut input qualifier from the associated SCSI Command invocation qualifiers (assuming such state is maintained) in conjunction with BHS fields of the SCSI Data-out PDU.
+- 1. For SCSI command (Section 10.3.1), deducing the ImmediateDataSize input qualifier from the DataSegmentLength field of the SCSI Command PDU. - For SCSI Data-Out (Section 10.3.5.1), deducing the DataDescriptorOut input qualifier from the associated SCSI command invocation qualifiers (assuming such state is maintained) in conjunction with BHS fields of the SCSI Data-Out PDU.

-10.3.1 SCSI Command
+10.3.1.
+SCSI Command